Danxx26hub/iacCourseassign/README.md

 # Terraform Azurerm provider Project.

 ## Introduction
-This repo containts my Terraform infrastucture as code that you can use to build multiple VM's, a load balancer with a custom Linux / Ubuntu image
+This repo contains my Terraform infrastucture as code that you can use to build multiple VM's, a load balancer with a custom Linux / Ubuntu image

 ## Getting Started